Pat Mastelotto

 Lee Patrick Mastelotto (born September 10, 1955) is an American rock drummer and record producer.
-He has been a member of King Crimson, Stick Men, Mr. Mister and O.R.k., as well as working as a session drummer with XTC, The Pointer Sisters and The Rembrandts, among others.
+He has been a member of King Crimson, Stick Men, Mr. Mister and O.R.k., as well as working as a session drummer with XTC, The Pointer Sisters and The Rembrandts (including well known Friends theme song I'll Be There for You), among others.
 In addition, he has led or co-led other projects including Mastica, Tuner, TU and The Mastelottos.

 For King Crimson, he initially formed part of the "Double Trio" lineup from 1994 to 1997, working with Bill Bruford as part of a double-drumkit arrangement.
 Following Bruford's departure in 1997, Mastelotto remained with King Crimson, becoming their longest-serving drummer and working both solo and in various configurations with subsequent drummers Gavin Harrison, Bill Rieflin and Jeremy Stacey.

 Mastelotto is a pioneer and continuing developer of a mixed acoustic-and-electronic drumming approach which he refers to as "traps and buttons", and which incorporates techniques and methods from rock, pop and electronic dance music styles.
 As well as being a drummer, he works as a producer, engineer and mixer, working extensively with digital audio workstations.

 Career

 Early years and Mr. Mister

 Mastelotto was born in Chico, California.
 He started playing the drums at the age of 10; by the time he was 16 he was playing in popular local bands and while still in high school commuted several hours to Lake Tahoe for gigs.
 Moving to Los Angeles in the mid-1970s, Mastelotto worked for many bands and as a studio session drummer.
 In this capacity he worked for Martin Briley, Holly Knight, Scandal, Al Jarreau, The Pointer Sisters, Patti LaBelle, Kenny Loggins, Martika, Danny Wilde and Holly Penfield as well as playing drums on the double platinum album Rockland by Canadian rock musician Kim Mitchell.

-In 1983, Mastelotto was a founding member of Mr. Mister.
+In 1982 Mastelotto was a founding member of Mr. Mister.
 The band had a number one album, Welcome to the Real World, and two number one singles, "Broken Wings" and "Kyrie".
 They recorded four albums, with the fourth, Pull, recorded in 1989–1990 but remaining unreleased until late 2010.

 His tenure with Mr. Mister was followed by more session work for bands such as XTC, The Sugarcubes, Hall & Oates, Cock Robin, The Rembrandts, Jude Cole, Eddie Money, Tina Arena, Matthew Sweet, Julia Fordham, Robyn Hitchcock and David Sylvian.
 In 1991 Mastelotto co-produced Peter Kingsbery's first solo album before being asked to join King Crimson.